hero media

 Price: $$-$$$

-You’ll score instant access to some of the best Mooloolaba restaurants and bars with a stay at The Peninsula Mooloolaba.
-Located in the heart of its retail and dining hub on the Esplanade, the popular apartment and penthouse accommodation is conveniently located across from the beach.
-One, two, and three-bedroom self-contained holiday apartments and penthouses are up for grabs, and while the rooms aren’t as new as others in town, they’re packed with all the amenities you need with many offering sweeping water views.
-The accommodation also features a heated pool, spa, sauna, gym, tennis court, and undercover parking.
+You’ll score easy access to the best Mooloolaba restaurants and bars with a stay at The Peninsular Mooloolaba.
+Located in the heart of the Esplanade, the apartment and penthouse accommodation is a skip over the road from the beach.
+One-, two-, and three-bedroom self-contained rooms, including penthouses, are up for grabs, and while the fit-outs aren’t new, they’re stacked with ample amenities and sweeping water views.
+Expect a heated pool, spa, sauna, gym, tennis court and undercover parking.

 Address: 13 Mooloolaba Esplanade, Mooloolaba